Cable TV in Your Hall & Streaming Online

 DVR and TiVo Support

 Most DVRs have online support, and this is the best place to go for help.
-UMN staff does not support DVRs.
-To record on a TiVo device, you will need to manually start and stop your recordings.
-Since TiVo is unable to record when you are not present, most residents have selected not to use one on campus.
+UMN staff does not provide support for DVRs.
+To record on a TiVo device, you must manually start and stop your recordings.
+Because TiVo is unable to record when you are not present, most residents have selected not to use it on campus.

 Smart TV Support